feedhenry/fh-fhc/doc/local.md

 ## DESCRIPTION

 This command can be used to allow you to locally develop applications and still make calls to the FH cloud.
+It must be run from the root of your app( i.e. the folder which contains your cloud, client and shared directories)

+None of the parameters are required.
+Just running "fhc local" will try to run the cloud code locally.

 ### proxy